-Grants from NPF’s Inclusive Storytelling program can help pilot or provide seed funding for a larger interpretative project, or the completion of an existing storytelling project in a national park.
+Grants from NPF’s Inclusive Storytelling program help pilot or provide seed funding for larger interpretative projects, or the completion of existing storytelling projects in national parks.

 The preservation of cultural resources, such as artifacts and objects, helps parks preserve relevant cultural histories.
 Inclusive Storytelling grants support projects in parks that help document and conserve these objects.